How important is insurance for contractors?

 Professional indemnity insurance

 Professional indemnity insurance is designed to protect you in the event that your client makes a claim for loss or damage resulting from mistakes or negligence on your part.
+As your client will be engaging you for your expertise and knowledge, professional indemnity insurance provides a vital safety net and in many professions it is a regulatory requirement.

 Given the fact that claims against you can run into hundreds of thousands of pounds, professional indemnity insurance is something you should give serious consideration to, even if your client does not stipulate that you need to have it in place.